What Are Ketones and Are They Healthy?

 Many of the blood glucose monitors on the market also have the ability to read blood ketones.
 Using a different type of testing strip, all you have to do is prick your finger, collect a small sample of blood, and place it into the monitor for a quick ketone measurement.

-The monitor I usually recommend is this Precision Xtra monitor.
+The monitor I usually recommend is this Keto Mojo monitor.

 The ranges you are looking for here are as follows: